Ho bisogno di vederti: Initial release: MGM Records single K 2102

 Recording of Connie Francis' s "Ho bisogno di vederti" was first released before the Sanremo Music Festival.
-As the Sanremo entry got more attention, British numbers chosen for the B side were # 43 Billboard Hot 100 and # 7 Billboard who broke through Tonight, Ted Murry and Benny Davis' songs Adult Contemporary Chart.
+As the Sanremo entry got more attention, British numbers chosen for the B side were # 43 Billboard Hot 100 and # 7 Billboard Whose Heart Are You Breaking Tonight, Ted Murry and Benny Davis' songs Adult Contemporary Chart.

 Other releases: MGM Records Single K 2109

 The second edition of "Ho bisogno di vederti" came after the success of the festival.
-Now another Italian song was chosen for side B, 'C'è una cosa che non sai' ', album' 'Connaie Francis' song released in the United States for 'better' "for mama Interestingly, "C'è una cosa che non sai" also appeared on the A side of a single published between both versions of "Ho bisogno di vederti".
+Now another Italian song was chosen for side B, 'C'è una cosa che non sai' ', album' 'Connaie Francis' song released in the United States for 'better' "for mama".
+"C'è una cosa che non sai" also appeared on the A side of a single published between both versions of "Ho bisogno di vederti".
 In that scene, "C'è una cosa chen non sai" was with the Italian version of Francis.

 English version

 Francis recorded the English version "You are mine (when you are lonely)".
 As opposed to the original chorus of Italian lyrics being left, the entire lyrics were omitted, so in contrast to the original 3 minutes 30 seconds run time of the Italian version, execution of the English version The time was only 2:56 minutes.

-"You are mine (just when you are lonely)" was released as the B side of Francis' single "Wishing It Was You".
+"You're Mine (Just When You're lonely)" was released as the B side of Francis' single "Wishing It Was You".